arangodb/spring-data-demo/README.md

 Object[] runner = new Object[] { CrudRunner.class, ByExampleRunner.class, DerivedMethodRunner.class, RelationsRunner.class };
 ```

 In the new created `RelationsRunner` we inject `CharacterRepository` and `ChildOfRepository` and built our relations.
-First we have to save some characters because we removed the most of them within the last chapter of this demo.
+First we have to save some characters because we removed most of them within the last chapter of this demo.
 To do so we use the static `createCharacter()` method from our `CrudRunner`.
-After we have successfully persist our characters we want to save some relationships with our edge entity `ChildOf`.
-Because `ChildOf` require instances of `Character` with `id` field set from the database we first have to find them through our `CharacterRepository`.
-To ensure we find the correct `Character` we use the derived query method `findByNameAndSurename(String, String)` which give us one specific `Character`.
+After we have successfully persisted our characters we want to save some relationships with our edge entity `ChildOf`.
+Because `ChildOf` requires instances of `Character` with `id` field set from the database we first have to find them in our `CharacterRepository`.
+To ensure we find the correct `Character` we use the derived query method `findByNameAndSurename(String, String)` which gives us one specific `Character`.
 Then we create instances of `ChildOf` and save them through `ChildOfRepository`.

 ``` java
 package com.arangodb.spring.demo.runner;